Impact

 Risk and Exploitability

 The flaw can be triggered by any user who opens a malicious video file in the affected Chrome installation, making it a remote attack vector that does not require elevated privileges.
-Because the vulnerability relies on uninitialized data, exploitation is likely to succeed in the presence of user interaction, such as clicking a link or downloading a file.
-The CVSS score of 4.3 indicates a moderate level of severity, and the EPSS score is not available, suggesting limited evidence of exploitation in the wild.
-The vulnerability is not listed in the CISA KEV catalog, indicating that while the issue is moderate severity it has not been observed in widespread, active exploitation.
+Because the vulnerability relies on uninitialized data, exploitation is likely to succeed when a user interacts with a crafted file, such as by clicking a link or downloading a video.
+The CVSS score of 4.3 indicates a moderate level of severity.
+The EPSS score of less than 1% suggests a very low probability of exploitation in the wild.
+The vulnerability is not listed in the CISA KEV catalog, indicating that it has not been observed in widespread, active exploitation.

 OpenCVE Enrichment